Blendify/blender-manual/blender_docs/manual/compositing/types/filter/sun_beams.rst

 - Masking for ultimate control.

 After generating the sun beams from such a light source image they can then be overlayed on the original image.
-Usually, a simple "Add" mix node is sufficient, and physically correct because the scattered light adds to the final result.
+Usually, a simple "Add" Mix node is sufficient, and physically correct because the scattered light adds to the final result.

 .. figure:: /images/compositing_types_filter_sun-beams_example.jpg